Inflation and Dark Energy from a Covariant Elastic Medium: Cosmological expansion: revisited.

-Now, we consider the Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) metric $ds^2 = -c^2dt^2 + a(t)^2\left(dr^2+r^2 d\theta^2+r^2 \sin^2(\theta)d\phi^2\right)$ with zero curvature $\kappa=0$ as supported by recent observations \cite{WMAP,Planck16}.
-From the cosmological principle (i.e., assuming the medium is homogeneous and isotropic), we find that the stress tensor can be expressed as \beq \sigma_{\mu\nu}=B\varepsilon(t) g_{\mu\nu} +S\left(\varepsilon_{\mu\nu}-\frac{1}{4}\e(t) g_{\mu\nu}\right) \eeq where $B$ is the bulk modulus, $S$ is the shear modulus, and $\varepsilon(t)\equiv\varepsilon_\alpha^\alpha$ is the rate of deformation.
-Assuming that the shear modulus vanishes $S=0$, we find that the expression of the stress tensor of the cosmological medium is $\sigma_{\mu\nu}=B\varepsilon(t)g_{\mu\nu}$.
+From equation \eqref{Section:LambdaCDM:w}, we find that the equation of states describes a negative pressure similar to that of vacuum energy for $w=-1$ if $S=0$ (no shear modulus) or if $\Delta =0 $ (isotropic deformation).
+Either way, we find that the expression of the stress tensor of the cosmological medium is

 We straightforwardly notice the analogy with any time-dependent cosmological constant models with $\Lambda(t) \equiv \frac{8\pi G}{c^2}K\varepsilon(t)$.
 We introduced the constant $K=-B$ that can be interpreted as a stress-energy density that characterizes the medium for $K>0$.
-Actually, we find different scenarios depending on the signs of the bulk modulus $B=-K$ and of the deformation rate $\epsilon$. (i) For $K>0$ ($B<0$) and $\epsilon>0$ the term $\sigma_{00}>0$ (i.e., $\Lambda(t)>0$) can be interpreted as the dark energy density corresponding to the stress-energy of the medium.
-The acceleration of the expansion of the cosmological medium is due to the presence of internal pressure (the spatial terms $\sigma_{ii}$ are negative) with a positive deformation rate ($\epsilon>0$).
-Similarly, in case (ii), for which the bulk modulus is positive ($K<0$ or $B>0$) while the deformation rate is negative $\epsilon<0$, we find that the energy density is also positive $\sigma_{00}>0$ and that the pressure is negative.
-The last two cases describe an elastic material experiencing positive pressure and correspond to a universe with decelerated expansion ($\Lambda<0$) : (iii) $K>0$ with $\epsilon <0$ (negative bulk modulus and deformation rate), and (iv) $K<0$ with $\epsilon>0$ (positive bulk modulus and deformation rate).
-It is clear that cases (i) and (ii) match the interpretation of the $\Lambda$CDM model.
-However, the theory proposes a different mathematical and physical description of the dark energy, and shows two distinct situations depending on the sign of the bulk modulus.
-From Eqs. \eqref{Section:Theory:Eq:ModEinstein}-\eqref{Section:Theory:Eq:Deformation}, we derive the set of modified Friedmann equations describing the dynamics of the cosmological medium and of the matter-energy in the FLRW metric space
+We find different scenarios depending on the signs of the bulk modulus $B=-K$ and the deformation rate $\epsilon$.\\ \begin{enumerate} \item[] \textbf{Case (i):\ }For $K>0$ ($B<0$) and $\epsilon>0$ the term $\sigma_{00}>0$ (i.e., $\Lambda(t)>0$) can be interpreted as the dark energy density corresponding to the stress-energy of the medium.
+The acceleration of the expansion of the cosmological medium is due to the presence of internal pressure (the spatial terms $\sigma_{ii}$ are negative) with a positive deformation rate ($\epsilon>0$).\\ \item[] \textbf{Case (ii):\ } Similarly, in this case, the bulk modulus is positive ($K<0$ or $B>0$) while the deformation rate is negative $\epsilon<0$, we find that the energy density is also positive $\sigma_{00}>0$ and that the pressure is negative.\\ \end{enumerate} The last two cases describe an elastic material experiencing positive pressure and correspond to a universe with decelerated expansion ($\Lambda<0$) : \\ \begin{enumerate} \item[] \textbf{Case (iii):\ } For $K>0$ with $\epsilon <0$ (negative bulk modulus and deformation rate).\\ \item[] \textbf{Case (iv):\ } For $K<0$ with $\epsilon>0$ (positive bulk modulus and deformation rate). \\ \end{enumerate}